waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

       |--- sources
 </pre>

-where database, getdiff and logs are directories for the indicated name created by the "overpass" user.
+where database, getdiff, sources and logs are directories for the indicated name created by the "overpass" user.

+The "sources" directory is optional; I use it to place backup files like the region OSM data file used in to initial overpass database.
+See the "Backup, Clone, Source" section below.

 All my scripts use the following paths for indicated purpose: